Frances Phoenix

-Frances Phoenix (née Budden) (1950–2017) was an Australian feminist artist known for needlework and poster designs.
+Frances Phoenix (born Budden) (1950–2017) was an Australian feminist artist known for needlework and poster designs.
 Phoenix contributed to the Women's Art Movement groups in both Sydney and Adelaide, as well as multiple community art projects.
+She was active in feminist and lesbian cultural movements.

 With Marie McMahon, she was a founding member of the Women's Domestic Needlework Group and contributed to Judy Chicago's The Dinner Party (1974–1979).
 She continued to study and practice art for the rest of her life.
 Her needlework and poster designs are held in national collections.

 Early life

 Phoenix was born in 1950.
 She originally studied to become a teacher at the National Art School and Alexander Mackie Teacher’s College, Sydney.

 Career

+From 1973-1982, Phoenix was employed as an art teacher in various high schools in New South Wales.
+During that time she attended demonstrations and marches and used photography, needlework and posters to advocate for social and political change.
+She published photographs of the first Sydney Gay and Lesbian Mardi Gras in 1978 and the police presence.
+She continued her activism and community art work after moving to South Australia.